 However, wherever I look there are fields of oilseed rape at half the height they should be, the wheat and barley crops are as thin as I have ever seen in my lifetime, and, what is more, the weather forecast for the next day or so is for high winds and rain.
 The rain believe it or not is much needed even after the wettest winter on record, but the wind is something we can well do without.
 We have just come out of the driest April in nearly a hundred years.
 Never mind; I hope that you all had a good end to season and that your weather is behaving rather better than ours.

 The weather notwithstanding, I think we have come out of this last season pretty well.
-Having had two fascinating days beagling towards the end of March with the Christchurch and Farley Hill and the Royal Agricultural College, my season came to an end with the Exmoor Foxhounds and the Devon and Somerset Staghounds at the end of April.To read more, a subscription is needed: Click here to subscribe
+Having had two fascinating days beagling towards the end of March with the Christchurch and Farley Hill and the Royal Agricultural College, my season came to an end with the Exmoor Foxhounds and the Devon and Somerset Staghounds at the end of April.To read more, a subscription is required.
+Log in or click here to subscribe.